India (Bharat) – Pre-history

 Summary:

 Pre-historic human civilization all over the world reached a high level of nomadic or semi-settled way of life in a relatively very short time, but thereafter remained rather static for long ages until driven to change because of climate and other conditions.
-It was only when they got into the Indian sub-continent, in the North-Western Himalayan Region, that better climatic conditions, easier and consistent availability of even surplus food that allowed humans, to grow their population to the necessary size and density to allocate resources and time for thinking and developing Spirituality, Philosophy and an understanding of our place in the Universe by observing the environment and the stars over long periods of time and drawing rational conclusions with an understanding of the underlying mathematical relationships and even develop Technology.
-The Ice covering much of the European and North American continents and the Jungles and Deserts over much of the other areas of the world would not have allowed for any civilization to develop there then.
+It was only when they got into the Indian sub-continent, in the North-Western Himalayan Region, that better climatic conditions, easier and consistent availability of even surplus food that allowed humans, to grow their population to the necessary size and density to allocate resources and time for thinking and developing Spirituality, Philosophy and an understanding of our place in the Universe, by observing the environment and the stars over long periods of time and drawing rational conclusions with an understanding of the underlying mathematical relationships and even develop Technology.
+The Ice covering much of the European and North American continents and the Jungles and Deserts over much of the other areas of the world would not have allowed for any such density of population and hence any civilization to develop there then.

 Quotations for Consideration